-Department faculty are involved in a number of training grants that provide stipend support for students in Psychology and other departments.
+Department faculty are involved in multiple training grants that provide stipend support for students in Psychology and other departments.
 Information about these training grants is usually circulated via email to relevant faculty and potentially interested students.
-Student can learn more by discussing the topic with their advisors or Program Chairs.
-The Department and individual Programs sponsor a number of annual student achievement awards for teaching, research, and mentorship.
+Students can learn more by discussing the topic with their advisors or Program Chairs.
+The Department and individual Programs sponsor multiple annual student achievement awards for teaching, research, and mentorship.
 Most include a modest monetary prize.
 Award information is disseminated and maintained by the Department Administrator and relevant Program Chairs.